 The best part about starting an RPO service is that there is no minimum number of employees you need to get started.

-This payment method is generally preferred for monthly projects.
-A lump sum amount is paid as management fee on pre defined agreement terms.
+- Management fee model: This payment method is generally preferred for monthly projects.
+A lump sum amount is paid as a management fee on pre-defined agreement terms.
 The number of positions to be filled by the RPO is fixed in advance.
 The fee may escalate if the number of positions to be filled increases.